MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/render-live-chat-widget-mobile.md

 > [!NOTE]
 > Embedding a live chat widget code has many more limitations and restrictions compared to the Omnichannel Chat SDK such as reduced performance, limited mobile usability, and unavailable features.
 >
-> Also, live chat widget features such as escalating to voice and video, and downloading the chat transcript aren't supported on the mobile app.
+> Live chat widget features such as escalating to voice and video, and downloading the chat transcript aren't supported on the mobile app.

 A `WebView` is an embedded browser that enables a native application to display web content.
 Use the `WebView` component of your mobile operation system language to enable rendering of the web version of the live chat widget on mobile devices.
 The WebView capability is offered on both Android and iOS.